skypilot-org/skypilot/README.md

 ### Some general engineering practice suggestions

 These are suggestions, not strict rules to follow.
-For general coding style, follow [Google style guide](https://google.github.io/styleguide/pyguide.html).
+When in doubt, follow the [style guide](https://google.github.io/styleguide/pyguide.html).

 * Use `TODO(author_name)`/`FIXME(author_name)` instead of blank `TODO/FIXME`.
 This is critical for tracking down issues.
 You can write TODOs with your name and assign it to others (on github) if it is someone else's issue.
 * Delete your branch after merging it.
 This keeps the repo clean and faster to sync.